2019 AWWA Annual Conference and Exposition (ACE19)

-A city’s recent WTP renovation proves that, with the right data-driven combination of processes, a conventional plant can handle the broad spectrum of mountain water supply conditions (from no turbidity or alkalinity in winter to increased turbidity, color, and total organic carbon in spring).
+A city’s recent WTP renovation proves that with the right data-driven combination of processes, a conventional plant can handle the broad spectrum of mountain water supply conditions from cold, clean water in winter to turbid runoff in spring.

 Preventing Joint Separation When Modifying Existing Pressure Pipelines